 The best part is that state laws have adopted the federal tax benefits, making it advantageous for the taxpayer on both federal and state levels.

 Typical institutions that offer IRAs are companies that offer investments such as banks, credit unions, investment brokerage firms, mutual fund companies, and insurance companies, to name a few.
 IRAs at these institutions usually limit the investment choices an investor can make, such as certificates of deposit (CDs), money market accounts, stocks, bonds, mutual funds, annuities, or whatever the primary investment offerings are at the financial institution.

 Some investments chosen by IRA holders may be turned away by these institutions if they are not among the investments the institution offers or if the institution does not provide the services needed to hold the different type of investment.

-A self-directed IRA provider, like The Entrust Group, welcomes all assets allowed under the Internal Revenue Code, letting you invest in alternative assets outside the typical traditional investments.
-Furthermore, self-directed service providers typically do not sell or recommend or give advice on any investments.
+A Self-Directed IRA provider, like The Entrust Group, welcomes all assets allowed under the Internal Revenue Code, including alternative assets.
+Self-directed service providers typically do not sell or recommend or give advice on any investments.
 This gives you, the IRA holder, the freedom to choose the investments you are familiar with or believe will provide the return you desire.
 This includes a long list of assets, such as real estate and precious metals.

 As an example, an individual has located a piece of real estate they would like to purchase using their IRA dollars.
 A traditional institution such as a bank or broker dealer may turn away the investor.
 Not because real estate is a prohibited investment, but because non-self-directed IRA custodians are not set up to accommodate such an investment under their IRA program.